promit-3o20/promit-3o20/README.md

-# Hi there, I'm Pramit
+# Hello World, I'm Pramit

-## Academic Background
+## My Academic Background
-I am a recent graduate with a degree in Computer Science from Visva Bharati University, Santiniketan.
-My academic journey has provided me with a robust foundation in computer science, and I am eager to apply my skills in the intersection of Computer Science and Medicine.
+I am a Master's student at Banaras Hindu University in the first year and working on a continuous glucose monitoring device development project at IIT BHU.
+I have a strong passion for utilizing computer science towards medical research advances.
+My specializations include biomedical engineering, and machine learning to healthcare.
+I am dedicated to contributing to projects that integrate these fields.

-## Research Interest
+## My Research Interest
-I am particularly enthusiastic about engaging in research within the field of Medical Science.
-My goal is to leverage my strong background in computer science to contribute meaningfully to advancements in medical research.
+My research interests are in these fields – Neuroscience, Neural and Cognitive Science, Biomedical engineering, Computational Biology, etc.

-## Key Skills
+## My Skills
 - **Data Structures and Algorithms (DSA):** Proficient in designing and implementing efficient data structures and algorithms.
-- **Digital Image Processing:** Skilled in processing and analyzing medical images for diagnostic and research purposes.
+- **Digital Image Processing:** Skilled in processing and analyzing medical images for diagnostic and research purposes using Tensorflow, PyTroch and OpenCV.
 - **Machine Learning (ML):** Well-versed in applying machine learning techniques to extract valuable insights from medical data.
 - **Programming Languages:**
+  - C/C++
   - Python
+  - R
   - Java
-  - C/C++
   - HTML, CSS, JavaScript
 - **Software Tools:**
   - Matlab
-- **Bioinformatics:** Knowledgeable in handling extensive datasets in the biological field and applying systematic research methodologies.

-## Commitment to Research
-I have actively pursued opportunities to expand my knowledge, particularly in the domain of Bioinformatics.
-I am committed to giving my best effort and am eager to contribute to and learn from various research projects in the medical field.
+- **Clinical Data:** I have experience in both clinical data recording and analysing, and medical and wearable development.

 ## Contact
 Thank you for considering my profile.
 If you have any further questions or would like to discuss potential collaborations, please feel free to contact me.